Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Appendix

-\textbf{Effect of VisAlign on generic LVLM benchmarks:} In the main paper, we comprehensively evaluated VisAlign’s effectiveness in reducing hallucinations across multiple benchmarks, consistently demonstrating significant and robust improvements.
+In the main paper, we comprehensively evaluated VisAlign’s effectiveness in reducing hallucinations across multiple benchmarks, consistently demonstrating significant and robust improvements.
 Although our primary focus is on hallucination tasks, to further investigate VisAlign’s broader impact, we also assess how it influences the baseline model’s performance on generic vision-language understanding benchmarks.

 To this end, we evaluate on the MME benchmark~\citep{mme}, a widely adopted diagnostic suite designed to probe the general capabilities of LVLMs.
 MME includes various subcategories covering fine-grained visual understanding and textual grounding tasks, such as Existence, Count, Position, Color, Posters, Celebrity, Scene, Landmark, Artwork, and OCR.
 These categories span a range of difficulty, from low-level visual perception to high-level semantic reasoning, offering a comprehensive lens into overall model competency.